Visiting beautiful Salzburg in winter is an absolute delight.

-More than a dozen Christmas markets later, Salzburg is home to our favorite ones: with their beautiful layouts, tasty snacks, surprisingly affordable prices, and jaw-droppingly beautiful ornament stands, it’s impossible not to fall in love.
+With their beautiful layouts, tasty snacks, surprisingly affordable prices, and jaw-droppingly beautiful ornament stands, it’s impossible not to fall in love with Salzburg Christmas markets.

 If all that wasn’t enough, Salzburg’s main Christmas market has been spreading festive cheer for more than 500 years, making it one of the oldest Christmas markets in Europe!